regiregi22/ARMA-3/README.md

 12- Open Windows' settings "Gaming", then "Game Bar", then "Allow your controller to open Game Bar" to OFF.

 13- Right click on the Desktop, click Display settings, click Graphics, click on Arma 3, click Options and set "High Performance".

-meter lo del nvidia panel
+Set "Anisotropic filtering" to 16x, "Vertical Sync" to On,

+Max Frame Rate 141Hz

+14- If you have an Nvidia GPU, open the Nvidia Control Panel, go to 3D Settings, Manage 3D Settings, Program Settings, and add "arma3_x64.exe".

 Benchmark: https://steamcommunity.com/sharedfiles/filedetails/?id=375092418